Anoncheg1/emacs-configs/emacs-config.md

         (defun my/go-to-next-occurrence ()
-          "If at heading - go to next, if at word go to next same word.
+          "if at word go to next same word.
-        If next word was not found, go to next heading" (interactive)
+        If next word was not found, go to next expression" (interactive)
           (if (and outline-minor-mode
                        (save-excursion